1840 United States presidential election

-The 1840 United States presidential election was the 14th quadrennial presidential election, held from Friday, October 30 to Wednesday, December 2, 1840.
-Economic recovery from the Panic of 1837 was incomplete, and Whig nominee William Henry Harrison defeated incumbent President Martin Van Buren of the Democratic Party.
+Presidential elections were held in the United States from October 30 to December 2, 1840.
+In the shadow of an incomplete economic recovery from the Panic of 1837, Whig nominee William Henry Harrison defeated incumbent President Martin Van Buren of the Democratic Party.
 The election marked the first of two Whig victories in presidential elections, but was the only one where they won a majority of the popular vote.
+This was also the third rematch in American history.

 In 1839, the Whigs held a national convention for the first time.
 The 1839 Whig National Convention saw 1836 nominee William Henry Harrison defeat former Secretary of State Henry Clay and General Winfield Scott.
-Van Buren faced little opposition at the 1840 Democratic National Convention, but controversial Vice President Richard Mentor Johnson was not re-nominated.
+Van Buren faced little opposition at the 1840 Democratic National Convention, but controversial Vice President Richard Mentor Johnson was not renominated.
 The Democrats thus became the only major party since 1800 to fail to select a vice presidential nominee.

 Referencing vice presidential nominee John Tyler and Harrison's participation in the Battle of Tippecanoe, the Whigs campaigned on the slogan of "Tippecanoe and Tyler Too."
 With Van Buren weakened by economic woes, Harrison won a popular majority and 234 of 294 electoral votes.
 Voter participation surged as white male suffrage became nearly universal, and a contemporary record of 42.4% of the voting age population voted for Harrison.
 Van Buren's loss made him the third president to lose re-election.

 The Whigs did not enjoy the benefits of victory.
 The 67-year-old Harrison, the oldest U.S. president elected until Ronald Reagan won the 1980 election, died a little more than a month after inauguration.
 Harrison was succeeded by John Tyler, who unexpectedly proved not to be a Whig.
 While Tyler had been a staunch supporter of Clay at the convention, he was a former Democrat, a passionate supporter of states' rights, and effectively an independent.
 As President, Tyler blocked the Whigs' legislative agenda and was expelled from the Whig Party, subsequently the second independent (after Washington) to serve as president.
+Van Buren would be the last incumbent president to lose his reelection bid in a general election until fellow Democrat Grover Cleveland in 1888.
+This was also the last time a challenger to an incumbent President got a majority of the vote until 1932.
+This was also the last time as of 2024 where the incumbent president seeking re-election flipped a state yet failed to secure re-election, with Van Buren winning South Carolina, despite losing it four years earlier, and losing re-election to Harrison.